jg00/proj-n-task-manager-api-js/README.md

 ## To Run

-Create .env file at the root foler and add MONGO_URI MongoDB Atlas connection string.
+Create .env file at the root folder and add MONGO_URI MongoDB Atlas connection string.

 ## Technologies